 A real Univibe clone will have:

 - 4 x glass covered/hermetically-sealed photocells and an incandescent bulb on the circuit board.
-I go one step further...and NO ONE else does this, I took many real 1960's 'cells and had them cloned for not only dark/bright resistance, but also cloned the all-important rise and fall times of the cells as they react to the light turning on and off.
-Nobody else even knows about this, let alone bothers with it.
-They just buy whatever off-the-shelf photocells they can get, oblivious to these specs.
-Yes, even those forum-worshipped wait-list builders.
+I go one step further...and NO ONE else does this, I took many real 1960's 'cells and blueprinted them, not only their dark/bright resistance, but also for their all-important rise and fall times as they react to the light turning on and off.
+This is deep E.E. stuff, cannot be done unless you have the know-how and the expensive scopes.

 - Totally discrete electronics, i.e. NO OPAMPS in the audio path!
 I go even further by only using New Old Stock (N.O.S) Panasonic Matsushita 2SC828 transistors for all stages, and the same metal-can 2SC539 transistor as original Univibes had for the preamp... this really makes a difference in the sound!
 You think those are cheap or easy to find?

-In typical Fulltone fashion, I also manufacture my own speed potentiometer... it's a dual pot with a gear on it like wah-wah pot, and with a special taper. (same as original Univibes) The only change made is I up'd the resistance to 200K to get you better slow speeds, and double screen the carbon composition track to last years beyond what the old ones lasted.
+In typical Fulltone fashion, I also manufacture my own speed potentiometer... it's a dual pot with a gear on it like wah-wah pot, and with a special taper. (same as original Univibes) The only change made is I up'd the resistance to get you better slow speeds, and double screen the carbon composition track to last many, many years.

 I've been building "authentic vintage Univibe clones" longer than anyone, since 1992.
 Mine are used by Robin Trower, Peter Frampton, Doyle Bramhall II, and countless others... by the people who know great sound and won't settle for less.

 I make tools for people who play... so go to a Fulltone Custom Shop dealer, plug in and listen for yourself, you'll walk out with Fulltone more often than not.